-To be honest, Sach Pass was a good adventure but there was nothing extraordinary about it.
-The route was not confusing, river crossing were livable and the road conditions were quite similar to what I found last month while doing a road trip to Chanshal Pass (Shimla district’s highest motorable pass).
+To be honest, it was a good adventure but there was nothing extraordinary about it.
+The itinerary was not confusing, the river crossings were not deadly and the road conditions were quite similar to how I found at Chanshal Pass (Shimla district’s highest motorable pass).

-So yea, Sach Pass, at least in the month of September, was pretty average.
-And basis on the route I followed and things I observed on the way, here’s a quick itinerary for Sach Pass, following Delhi-Bairagarh-Killar-Keylong route.
+So yea, it was, at least in the month of September, pretty average.
+And basis on the route I followed and things I observed on the way, here’s a quick Sach Pass bike road trip itinerary, following the Delhi-Bairagarh-Killar-Keylong route.

 Day 1: Delhi To Bairagarh

-Every time I do Delhi-Manali, the first 250km of a long boring highway stretch (until I reach Chandigarh) remains the most dreadful experience of the entire journey.
-And this time, as I planned Delhi to Bairagarh on Day 1, I did not have 250 kms of riding on highways in plains, but double the distance… 500 kms.
+Every time I do Delhi to Manali, the first 250km of a long boring highway stretch (until I reach Chandigarh) remains the most dreadful experience of the entire journey.
+And this time, as I planned Sach Pass itinerary, Delhi to Bairagarh on Day 1, I did not have 250 km of riding on highways in the plains, but double the distance… 500 km.

 The Delhi to Bairagarh route goes via Patnkhot with a total distance being nearly 700km.
 As you leave Pathankot, you enter the foothills of the Himalayas.
 From Pathankot to Bairagarh, the distance remains nearly 200km.

 The road from Delhi to Pathankot remains pretty good in shape and you can reach Pathankot in about 7 hours (with a few stops).
-Once you start ascending the mountains from Pathankot, the road conditions remain a mix of good and bad with the road being two-way for most of the part of the journey, restricting the top speed.
-Starting Pathankot, the route will take through Banikhet – Chamera Dam – Koti – Tissa – Bairagarh.
+Once you start ascending the mountains from Pathankot, the road conditions remain a mix of good and bad.
+Starting Pathankot, your Bairagarh to Killar Sach Pass itinerary will take you through Banikhet – Chamera Dam – Koti – Tissa – Bairagarh.

-Delhi to Bairagarh around least a 14-hour journey, so leaving Delhi in time is advisable.
-I took a little longer, however.
-I started from Delhi at 4 in the morning and reached Bairagarh around 9 in the night.
+Delhi to Bairagarh is a nearly 14-hour journey.
+So leave Delhi in time and skip the traffic, especially if you want to complete your Sach Pass itinerary in just 3 days.
+I started from Delhi at 4 in the morning and reached Bairagarh around 9 at night.

 After Bairagarh, the real nightmare starts, and any definition of “Road” disappears.
-Water streams start appearing, with an overdose of slush, landslide points and streep ascents all the way to Sach Pass.
+Water streams start appearing, with an overdose of slush and landslides until you finish your journey in Killar.

-The moment you start descending (from the Pass) towards Killar, you will come across Bagotu Nallah which remains the toughest river crossing of the entire trip, no matter which month you’re visiting Sach Pass.
-In the month of September, Bagotu Nallah is least feroucious and feels more adventurous than deadly.
+The moment you start descending (from the Pass) towards Killar, you will come across Bagotu Nallah which remains the toughest river crossing of the entire trip, no matter which month you’re doing your Sach Pass road trip.
+In the month of September, Bagotu Nallah is the least ferocious and feels more adventurous than deadly.

 The road condition until Killar is extremely nightmarish and possibly the worst you will find throughout the trip.
 It can take 5-6 hours to do Bairagarh to Killar.